iPad 6 Wi-Fi Left Antenna Replacement

 Step 39

-- Gently lift the home button ribbon cable away from the adhesive that's keeping it snug against the rear case.
-You've got this!
+- Gently lift the home button ribbon cable away from the sticky adhesive on the back case—take it slow, no rush!

 Step 40

-- Start by gently removing the front panel assembly.
+- Start by removing the front panel assembly.

 Step 41

-- Slide a spudger under the right antenna cable, which is nearest to the edge of the iPad, and gently lift it up to disconnect that sneaky antenna cable connector.
+- Carefully slide a spudger under the right antenna cable near the edge of the iPad and gently lift it up to pop off the antenna cable connector.

 Tools Used